Freely-Given-org/BibleTranslationManual/originalMarkdownSources/translate/figs-orderGrk/sub-title.md

-Word order in Koiné Greek
+How does word order work in Koiné Greek?